12 - Gene Cloning

 - Mutagenesis experiments.
 Mutations can be introduced at desired locations within the cloned gene.
 The phenotypic consequences of these mutations can then be studied.

 - Protein expression studies.
-Cloned genes can be expressed via transcription and translation to make a protein product.
-Protein expression allows scientists to examine the function of the protein product encoded by a cloned gene or the cloned gene can be expressed at high levels for medical purposes (i.e., to express the human insulin or factor VIII proteins in bacteria).
+Cloned structural genes can transcribed and translated to make protein products.
+Protein expression allows scientists to examine the function of the protein product encoded by a cloned gene, or the cloned gene can be expressed at high levels for medical purposes (i.e., to make the human insulin or factor VIII proteins).

 - Gene therapy.
-Cloned genes can be introduced into human cells as a treatment for diseases caused by mutations.
+Cloned genes can be introduced into human cells as a treatment for genetic diseases.

 Key Questions